34 R6

 Put everything callers need in public.
 Put implementation details in private.
 Private members are inaccessible outside the class (attempting md$load_data() throws an error), which prevents callers from accidentally corrupting internal state.

 filter() returns an ordinary data.frame, not a reactive.
-This is intentional; keeping MovieData free of Shiny dependencies means you can call filter() in unit tests, in a script, or in a plumber API without loading Shiny at all.
-The reactive wrapper lives one layer up in movies_server().
+This is intentional and critical for testing.
+Keeping MovieData free of Shiny dependencies means we can call filter() in unit tests (no testServer() needed), in a script, or in a plumber API without loading Shiny at all.
+The reactive wrapper lives one layer up in movies_server(), maintaining the clean separation between stateful logic and reactivity that the chapter is built around.

-One rule that matters: never instantiate R6 objects at the package level (outside a function).
-Writing movie_data <- MovieData$new(db_path) at the top of an R/ file creates one shared object loaded for every session.
-Always instantiate inside server() or a module server function, where the object is scoped to a single user session.
+We should never instantiate {R6} objects at the package level (outside a function).
+Writing movie_data <- MovieData$new(db_path) at the top of an R/ file creates one shared object loaded for every session, polluting the namespace and breaking session isolation.
+Always instantiate inside server() or a module server function, where each object is scoped to a single user session.

 movies_server <- function(input, output, session) {